Hop-Constrained Metric Embeddings and their Applications: Introduction

-The idea of one-to-many embedding of graphs was originated by Bartal and Mendel \cite{BM04multi}, who for $k\ge1$ constructed embedding into ultrametric with $O(n^{1+\frac1k})$ nodes and path distortion $O(k\cdot\log n\cdot \log\log n)$ (see \Cref{def:OTM-PathTreeEmbedding}, and ignore all hop constrains).
+The idea of one-to-many embedding of graphs originated with Bartal and Mendel \cite{BM04multi}, who for $k\ge1$ constructed an embedding into ultrametric with $O(n^{1+\frac1k})$ nodes and path distortion $O(k\cdot\log n\cdot \log\log n)$ (see \Cref{def:OTM-PathTreeEmbedding}, and ignore all hop constraints).
 The path distortion was later improved to $O(k\cdot\log n)$ \cite{FL21,Bar21}.
-Recently, Haeupler \etal \cite{HHZ21NonHop} studied approximate copy tree embedding which is essentially equivalent to one-to-many tree embeddings.
+Recently, Haeupler \etal \cite{HHZ21NonHop} studied approximate copy tree embeddings, which are essentially equivalent to one-to-many tree embeddings.
 Their ``path-distortion'' is inferior: $O(\log^2n)$, however they were able to bound the number of copies of each vertex by $O(\log n)$ in the worst case (not obtained by previous works).
-One-to-many embeddings were also studied in the context of minor-free graphs, where Cohen-Addad \etal \cite{CFKL20} constructed embedding into low treewidth graphs with expected additive distortion.
-Later, the author and Le \cite{FL21} also constructed clan, and Ramsey type, embeddings of minor free graph into low treewidth graphs.
+One-to-many embeddings were also studied in the context of minor-free graphs, where Cohen-Addad \etal \cite{CFKL20} constructed an embedding into low treewidth graphs with expected additive distortion.
+Later, the author and Le \cite{FL21} also constructed clan and Ramsey type embeddings of minor-free graphs into low treewidth graphs.

-Bartal \etal \cite{BFN19Ramsey} showed that even when the metric space is the shortest path metric of a planar graph with constant doubling dimension, the general metric Ramsey type embedding \cite{MN07} cannot be substantially improved.
+Bartal \etal \cite{BFN22} showed that even when the metric space is the shortest path metric of a planar graph with constant doubling dimension, the general metric Ramsey type embedding \cite{MN07} cannot be substantially improved.
 Finally, there are also versions of Ramsey type embeddings \cite{ACEFN20}, and clan embeddings \cite{FL21} into spanning trees of the input graph.
-This embeddings loses a $\log\log n$ factor in the distortion compared with the embeddings into (non-spanning) trees.
+These embeddings lose a $\log\log n$ factor in the distortion compared with the embeddings into (non-spanning) trees.